Deep-MI/hipsta/hipsta/doc/DOCUMENTATION.md

 The hipsta package is a collection of scripts for hippocampal shape and thickness analysis.
 This page provides usage information as well as a technical description of processing steps and outputs.
+An explanative description can be found in the tutorial.

 ## Usage: